Spatialization Dataset of the GDP for the Yunnan

 (1)

-where DN is the brightness value before the
+the brightness value before the correction, a,

-coefficients, and DNcorrect is the
+b, c are regression coefficients, and DNcorrect is the corrected DN value.

-fusion.
-The data obtained by different sensors in the same year is
+(2) Annual fusion.
+The data obtained by different sensors

-inconsistent, and some of the images corrected after step (1) are fused within
+in the same year is inconsistent, and some of the images corrected after step

-the year according to the following formula (2).
+(1) are fused within the year according to the following equation (2).

 (2)

-represent the DN value of the i-pixel acquired by two different sensors in the n year after the mutual calibration and
+different sensors in the n year after

-the saturation correction, respectively, and DN(n,i) represents the DN of the i-pixel after the n-year
+the mutual calibration and the saturation correction, respectively, and DN(n,i) represents the

-fusion and correction of the image within the year.
+DN of the i-pixel after the n-year fusion and correction of the image

-correction.
-After the fusion within the year, there is still the phenomenon of
+year, there is still the phenomenon of incomparable

-The correction formula is given in formula (3).
+images between different years.
+The correction equation is given in equation

 (3)

-the formula, DN(n-1,i),
+In the equation, DN(n-1,i),

 DN(n,i), DN(n+1,i),